bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, answer displayed visibly" alt="Test, answer displayed visibly." />
 </p>
-What we can do is, we can use innerHTML to replace this entire h2 in here, with a new h2.
+What we can do is, we can use <b>innerHTML</b> to replace this entire h2 in here, with a new h2.
 That h2 that we put in there, won't have the class invisible, so it will be visible.
 We want to get this div id answer here first.